nevalang/neva/docs/components.md

 - Outports are compatible
   - `C1` has full match by name or superset of `I1` outports.
 Example: `C1(a) (b, c)` is compatible with `I1(a) (b)`, but not with `I1(a) (b, d)`.
 Types must be compatible too.

+### Networks

+Each normal component must contain a network.
+If a component is a box with inports and outports as data entry and exit points, the network is what's inside.
+Like examining an electronic component's internals, networks describe how the component processes input, uses internal nodes, and produces output.

+Networks are complex due to the variety of ways to combine connections.
+This complexity stems from Nevalang's minimalistic approach, using only dataflow components and message passing for all computations.
+While keeping the language core small, this necessitates more intricate network designs to maintain expressiveness and compensate for the absence of traditional programming constructs.

+See the [networks page](./networks.md) for detailed information.

 ### Main Component

 Main component is the entry point of a nevalang program.
 A package containing this component is called a "main package" and serves as the compilation entry point.
 Each main package must have exactly one non-public `Main` component with no interface nodes, implementing the `(start any) (stop any)` interface.
 Nevalang's runtime sends a message to `Main:start` at startup and waits for a message from `Main:stop`.
 Upon receiving the stop signal, it terminates the program.